heyx3/GPUNoiseForUnity/README.md

 # Applications

-Several example applications are built into the editor; they are all accessible through the "GPU Noise" category in the Unity editor's toolbar.
+Several example applications are built into the editor; they are all accessible through the "Assets/GPU Graph" category in the Unity editor's toolbar.

 ## <a name="GenerateShader"></a>Shader Generator